Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Post-9/11 GI Bill (Chapter 33)

-To be eligible, you must have served at least 90 days on active duty on or after September 11, 2001, received a Purple Heart and were honorably discharged, or served at least 30 continuous days on active duty before being honorably discharged due to a service-related disability.
+Eligibility requires at least 90 days of active duty service after 9/11, a Purple Heart discharge, or at least 30 continuous days of active duty before an honorable discharge due to a service-related disability.

 Which GI Bill Program Is Right for Me?